JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

-3. Test before you can save the decode function.
-Enter eg '2A00' in the payload and click **Test**.
-A decoded JSON message should become visible
+3. You have to test this decoder function before you can save the function.
+Enter eg. '2A00' in the payload and click **Test**.
+The hexidecimal payload entered is shown in JSON format as test result

     ![alt tag](img/TheThingsNetwork/ttn-portal-decoder.png)